Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Introduction

 Theorem~\ref{bers_closure_homeo_thm_intro} relies crucially on the one-dimensionality of the Teichm{\"u}ller space.
 In the absence of a general `no invariant line field' theorem for correspondences, we instead employ techniques from the theory of {\em straightening maps}, in the spirit of continuity results for baby Mandelbrot sets (cf. \cite{DH85}), where the parameter space's one-dimensionality plays a pivotal role.

-Finally, Theorem~\ref{vert_slice_comp_thm_intro} is proved using the degeneration framework developed in Section~\ref{degenerations_sec}.
+Finally, Theorem~\ref{vert_slice_comp_thm_intro} is proved using the degeneration framework developed in \S~\ref{degenerations_sec}.
 A key distinction emerges between Bers slices and external fibers: while the closure $\overline{\mathfrak{B}(P)}$, $P\in\cH_{2d-1}$, consists of correspondences defined on a single sphere (with no degenerations), the external fiber $\mathscr{B}_\Gamma$ admits controlled degenerations onto finite trees of spheres with varying combinatorics.
-This richer structure requires additional care in managing rescaling limits and defining limiting correspondences (see Section~\ref{comparison_proof_subsec} for a detailed comparison).
+This richer structure warrants additional care in managing the rescaling limits, defining the limiting correspondences, and showing that the limiting correspondences live in the Hausdorff part of the character variety (see \S~\ref{comparison_proof_subsec} for a detailed comparison).
 We emphasize, at the cost of being repetitive, that correspondences in $\mathscr{B}_\Gamma$ exhibit a degeneration phenomenon that is not observed in rational dynamics; namely, the convergence of a sequence of correspondences defined on $\widehat{\C}$ to a limiting correspondence of the \emph{same bi-degree} on a \emph{finite} tree of spheres.